 Michael Paulo’s reputation as the no. 1 Asian American Jazz artist continues with each new year.
 He has also toured extensively in the Far East performing for the Sultan of Brunei and the Royal Family of Thailand.
 Michael is also popular in Japan where he has performed with numerous well known Japanese artists over the years such as: Namie Amuro, Eikichi Yazawa, Anrie, Mari Ijima, Globe,Atsushi from Exile and more!
 A dynamic live performer Michael has constantly left his audiences wanting more.
 His emotive playing and endearing style has never failed to capture the hearts of his fans all over the world..Michael Paulo is has continued to build his status as one of the most dynamic saxophonist in the world..

 Michael spent eight years as an artist in residence at one of the largest Music Festivals in the world The Java Jazz Festival .
 Michael also produced two festivals, the Temecula Wine and Music Festival and Pacific Rim Jazz Festival in Hawaii.
-His company Apaulo Music Productions is also involved in producing numerous Jazz concerts events in California and Hawaii.
-Michael is currently finishing up a new recording project as a solo artist.
-As he swings into 2015 and beyond, it’s a good bet that he’ll be bringing his passion along for quite some time.
+His company Apaulo Productions www.apauloproductions.com is also involved in producing numerous Jazz concerts events in California and Hawaii.
+Michael has just released a new single “Hang Time” which was the #1 most added at radio .
+He’s back in the mix as an artist .
+Stay tuned for more recordings this year .
 As he says, “Music is always going to evolve, and it’s up to the artist to respond gracefully to the changes.
 We don’t know what the music will sound like years from now, but no matter what, it will be based on what the people in the audience feel.”